Unfortunately, some people use these apps for more than letting digital sparks fly. Instead, some scammers use them to carry out romance scams.

 In contrast, a dating profile might be fake if the person doesn't list any details.
-Or maybe their interests and hobbies just about exactly match yours — the similarities might be too good to be true.
+Or maybe their interests and hobbies almost exactly match yours — the similarities might be too good to be true.

 The relationship moves fast

-Romance scammers want to act fast before their targets catch on to their tactics.
-For this reason, they like to gain your trust right out the gates.
+Online dating scam artists want to act fast before their targets catch on to their tactics.
+For this reason, they like to gain your trust right out of the gate.
 Some common approaches include:

-- They make a promise you will see one another.
+They make a promise you will see each other.

-- They ask to move communications off of the dating site — you aren't seeing other people anyway, right?
+They ask to move communications off the dating site — you aren't seeing other people anyway, right?

-Many online dating sites offer some safety features, and if you move your conversation off them to talk using text messages or other chat options, you lose them.
+Many online dating sites offer some safety features, and if you move your conversation to text messages or other chat options, you lose those features.
 Plus, the person will have your phone number, which could make it harder to cut communication.

 In any event, it’s a good idea to pay attention to your conversations and consider the following red flags: